-Steven J. Luck is is Professor of Psychology and Director of the Center for Mind and Brain at the University of California, Davis.
+Steven J. Luck is Professor of Psychology and Director of the Center for Mind and Brain at the University of California, Davis.
 A leading authority on ERP research, he leads ERP Boot Camps that provide ERP training to researchers from around the world.

 "Steve Luck has written an authoritative and highly readable treatise that will enlighten researchers of event-related brain potentials at all levels of expertise.
 As befits an introduction, the basic principles and practical information for beginners are covered in depth, yet the book also includes penetrating discussions of experimental design and interpretation that will engage the most experienced investigator.
 The eight chapters are spiced with personal anecdotes recounting hard-earned lessons from the laboratory and laced with illustrative examples of how—and how not—to conduct ERP experiments.
 Luck writes with a sparkling style that is as engrossing as it is informative.
 I read the book from cover to cover."